Fort Worth Catastrophic Injury Lawyer

 Comparative Negligence in Catastrophic Accident Cases

-Every plaintiff in a catastrophic injury claim still bears the burden of proving that a defendant was at fault for the incident.
+Every plaintiff in this type of claim bears the burden of proving that a defendant was at fault for the incident.
 In many situations, the defendant may also argue that a plaintiff contributed to the cause of the injury.

 According to Tex.
 Civ.
 Prac. & Rem.
 Code §33.003, the jury in a claim for damages must assess the actions of all parties in an accident to assign blame.
 If that jury believes the plaintiff to carry fault for the accident, 25 percent for example, the jury will reduce the award by that percentage.
 If the claimant is found to be more than 50 percent at fault, the hurt party may be unable to recover compensation for damages.
-A local severe injury attorney could help to protect claims from allegations of comparative negligence.
+A Fort Worth severe injury attorney could help to protect claims from allegations of comparative negligence.

-Seek Help from a Fort Worth Catastrophic Injury Lawyer Today
+Seek Help from a Fort Worth Catastrophic Injury Attorney Today

-Catastrophic injuries are any injuries that will have a permanent effect on your life.
+Severe injuries will have a permanent effect on your life.
 These are losses that will never fully heal and will require medical attention for the foreseeable future.
 However, the losses go far beyond physical injuries.
-Most people who endure catastrophic injuries will also lose out on significant income and endure intense mental anguish.
+Most people who endure serious injuries will also lose out on significant income and endure intense mental anguish.
 Even so, defendants who cause these losses, even by accident, carry an obligation to make you whole again.

 A Fort Worth catastrophic injury lawyer could help you to pursue your claim.
 This includes gathering evidence needed to demonstrate defendant fault, to leverage that evidence to form persuasive demand packages, and even to take the case to court.
 Schedule a consultation today to learn about your legal options for compensation.